-Our organisation will ensure that our activities are carried out in a way which keeps all adults safe.
-Adults will be able to talk freely to any trustee, volunteer or regular visitor to our organisation if they are worried or concerned about something and be listened to.
+Our organisation will establish and maintain an environment where adults feel safe, secure, are encouraged to talk and are listened to.
+Adults will be able to talk freely to any member of staff, volunteer or regular visitor to our organisation if they are worried or concerned about something.

-We will support anyone who, in good faith, reports a concern that an adult is being abused or neglected, or is at risk of abuse or neglect even if those concerns prove to be unfounded.
+We will support anyone who, in good faith, reports a concern that an adult is being abused or neglected or is at risk of abuse or neglect even if those concerns prove to be unfounded.

-Through training - both induction and on-going refresher training - we will ensure that all our trustees and volunteers:
+Through training - both induction and on-going refresher training - we will ensure that all our staff, volunteers and regular visitors:

-understand the importance of safeguarding and their role in safeguarding adults

-- recognise an adult potentially in need of safeguarding and know what action to take - are able to recognise a disclosure from an adult and react appropriately - are aware of the different forms of abuse and neglect - understand dignity and respect when working with individuals - know how to report an adult safeguarding concern in line with this policy
+- understand the importance of safeguarding and their role in safeguarding adults - recognise an adult potentially in need of safeguarding and know what action to take - are able to recognise a disclosure from an adult and react appropriately - are aware of the different forms of abuse and neglect - understand dignity and respect when working with individuals - know how to report an adult safeguarding concern in line with this policy

-We will provide information and advice so that all the adults we work with understand their rights and how they can obtain help and support.
+We will provide information and advice to enable all the adults we work with to understand their rights and how they can obtain help and support.

-At all times we will work together with carers, spouses/partners, relatives and colleagues from other agencies and organisations.
+At all times we will work in partnership and try to establish effective working relationships with carers, spouses/partners, relatives and colleagues from other agencies and organisations.